-Create your own signature version.
+Here’s our contribution to the recipe.
+Use one or more of these garnishes create your own signature version of Oysters Rockefeller.
 Call it Oysters Rockefeller à la [Your Name].

 1. FILL 2 baking dishes halfway with rock salt.
 Shuck the oysters over a large measuring cup (e.g. Pyrex with a lip) or bowl to catch their liquor and reserve it (you should have about 1/2 cup).
 Discard the top shells.
 Loosen the oysters from the bottoms of their shells with a knife.
 Nestle 6 shucked oysters in their shells into each bed of rock salt; chill.